 A related issue is support for non-idempotent requests, which should not be re-executed.
 Examples of such requests include some e-commerce transactions, such as an order to buy or sell stocks.
 Following its general minimalist approach, DHTTP currently deals with non-idempotent requests by delegating them to TCP transport, instead of providing special support at the application level.
-In this method, the protocol portion of a URL prescribes the transport protocol to be used by clients.
+Since non-idempotent resources are by definition not cacheable, this will not reduce the friendliness of DHTTP to interception caches.
+Building native support for non-idempotent requests is also possible but would be premature at this stage.
+There are two ways to delegate non-idempotent requests to TCP.
+In one method, the protocol portion of a URL would prescribe the transport protocol to be used by clients.
+(This is the approach used previously by the RTSP protocol [34].)
 For instance, we can have a convention that, for URLs of the form "dhttpt://<rest-of-URL>", a client must send requests by TCP, while for URLs that start with "dhttp:", it can use UDP.
 Then, all non-idempotent URLs would be given the "dhttpt:" prefix.
-Specifying the transport in the protocol portion of a URL is also used in a different context by the RTSP protocol [11].